CaringBridge Staff | 07.19.21

 Oftentimes being vulnerable around family is one of the most difficult things to do.
 While it is challenging, try to focus on being transparent with what is happening, how you’re feeling, and what you need.
 Find those who listen, and know that you are not a burden.

 Being honest opens up space for you to talk about what you are going through, but it can take time to feel completely ready for vulnerability.
 Give yourself time, and know that there are people there to listen when you are ready.
+Community support is also available through the American Cancer Society’s Cancer Survivors Network (CSN).
+CSN can provide peer support for people with cancer, survivors, caregivers, families, and friends, and a safe place to connect with others.

 While practicing with a friend can be helpful, simply writing down hard conversations before they happen can help give you a sense of control.
 Consider creating a list of your talking points to ensure that you know exactly what you want to say.